 The findings of the study revealed that child labour is number one environmental contributory factor to school dropout problem.
-16(33.3%) of the respondents stressed that child labour is the major environmental factor contributing to school dropout in Kyabigambire sub-county, Hoima district.
-Respondents said that children are engaged in activities like farming, quarrying, and pretty business to earn a living than going to school.
-Respondents said that some children study in the morning and they do not come back in the afternoon because they have to go for farming in order to support their families and in the long run dropout of school.
+16(33.3%) of the respondents stressed that child labour was the major environmental factor contributing to school dropout in Nkozi sub-county, Mpigi district.
+Respondents said that students were engaged in activities like farming, quarrying, and pretty business to earn a living than going to school.
+Respondents said that some students study in the morning and they do not come back in the afternoon because they have to go for farming in order to support their families and in the long run dropout of school.